-- Evaluate a Wildland Fire Risk and Complexity Assessment (Red Book, Appendix E) for Type 3, 4, and 5 incidents upon arrival and as conditions dictate.
+- Evaluate a Wildland Fire Risk and Complexity Assessment in this organizer (Red Book, Appendix E) for Type 3, 4, and 5 incidents upon arrival and as conditions dictate.
 Refer to the Operational Engagement (Green Pages) section for additional indicators located in the IRPG.
 Review analysis periodically to maintain situational awareness.